kasra-arnavaz/Bayesian-Active-Learning/README.md

 # Bayesian-Active-Learning

-The code makes a folder names 'plots' which contains the contours and the curves in the paper.
+The code makes a folder named 'plots' which contains the contours and the curves in the paper.